mrasska/mrasska.github.io/content/authors/admin/_index.md

   - name: German

 ---
-I'm currently completing a PhD in economics at University Sorbonne Paris Nord. \
+My research focuses on content creator ecosystems, studying the interactions between creators, advertisers, audiences and platforms. \
-My research focuses on content creator ecosystems, studying the interactions between creators, advertisers, audiences and platforms.
-In my thesis, I examine the interdependence of these economic actors and its impact on production, moderation and monetisation strategies.
+In my doctoral dissertation, I examine the interdependence of these economic actors and its impact on production, moderation and monetisation strategies.
 To this end, I rely on research in economics and social sciences, as well as on data science (Python, R, SQL) to answer complex questions and solve strategic problems.